 Install Analyst's Notebook Premium and connect to your deployment.
-For more information, see Connecting clients on page 100.
+For more information, see Connecting clients.

 Creating an example with the Information Store

 An installation of i2 Analyze includes example settings for deploying the server with the Information Store.
 This topic describes how to use those settings in an example deployment.